Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

 Video resources

-For a quick overview of iOS supported Native features checkout the Transifex Native Feature Matrix.
+For a quick overview of iOS-supported Native features, check out the Transifex Native Feature Matrix.